-Jiro Dreams of Sushi is a 2011 documentary film directed by American film maker David Gelb (October 16, 1983) about the 85 year old Japanese Sushi master Jiro Ono.
+Jiro Dreams of Sushi is a 2011 documentary film directed by American filmmaker David Gelb (October 16, 1983) about the 85-year-old Japanese Sushi master Jiro Ono.
 Jiro owns one of the most renowned Sushi restaurants in all of Japan which has been awarded a rare 3 stars by the Michelin guide, Sukiyabashi Jiro located in Ginza, Chūō, Tokyo.
-Many master chefs from around the world have concluded that it is one of their favorite places to dine such as French chef Joël Robuchon who says that the restaurant is one of his favorites in the world.
-The Suhi served at Sukiyabashi Jiro is more suitably described as an art form rather than simply food.
+Many master chefs from around the world have concluded that it is one of their favourite places to dine such as French chef Joël Robuchon who says that the restaurant is one of his favourites in the world.
+The Sushi served at Sukiyabashi Jiro is more suitably described as an art form rather than simply food.

 Ono qualified as a chef in 1951 and subsequently opened Sukiyabashi Jiro in 1965.
-In the film we see the culmination of decades of perfection in a documentary that grossed $2,552,478 in North America and is ranked 70th of all US Documentaries on Box Office Mojo.
-Notably Jiro Dreams of Sushi also has a score of 99% on the movie website Rotten Tomatos and consistanly recieves positive reviews on many sites across the internet.
+In the film, we see the culmination of decades of perfection in a documentary that grossed $2,552,478 in North America and is ranked 70th of all US Documentaries on Box Office Mojo.
+Notably, Jiro Dreams of Sushi also has a score of 99% on the movie website Rotten Tomatoes and consistently receives positive reviews on many sites across the internet.